aryanzkys/my-profiles/README.md

 ## Notes

 - Fullscreen layout, no scroll (`h-screen w-screen overflow-hidden`).
-- Replace Spline scene URL in your component(s) if needed.
+- Replace Spline scene URL in `components/Scene.jsx` if needed.
-- Overlay or hero content can be edited under `components/`.
+- Overlay or hero content can be edited under `components/` and asset data under `data/`.